 - Flare is a particularly powerful card against other Hunters and Mages too.
 Any Secrets the opponent has out in play will be destroyed and you'll also draw an extra card for your hand.

 - Plan the use of your Eaglehorn Bow extremely carefully.
 Every time one of your many Secrets is triggered by the opponent, your weapon will gain an extra point of Durability.
 It's important that you keep that weapon damage rolling for control.
-Just watch out for weapon removal in the form of Acidic Swamp Ooze and Harrison Jones in the new meta.

 - Kill Command only does three points of damage in its vanilla form.
-If you can get any kind of Beast presence out in play, however, the damage output of this spell increases to five points - this can be a real game-changer, whether for controlling the board or finishing the fight off fast.
+If you can get any kind of Beast presence out in play, however, the damage output of this spell increases to five points - this can be a real game-changer, whether for controlling the board or finishing the fight off more quickly.

 - Lesser Emerald Spellstone grows in a very particular way.
 When it's in your hand, playing a Secret will increase the number of Wolves it summons to three.
 Play a second Secret and the card maxes out at four Wolves.
 See our Spellstone guide for more details on the mechanic, as well as extra deck ideas.